pme123/camundala/documentation/src/docs/functionalityDsls/apiDoc.md

 #### Responses 200
 The output variables are described in the _200_ (_ok_) response, as a status is required by Open API.

-See [Postman Open API] for additional informations.
+See [Postman Open API] for additional information.

 ### Configuration
 This is the default Configuration: